aixigo/PREvant/README.md

 ## Companions

-Additionally, PREvant provides a way of creating service every time it creates an application.
+Additionally, PREvant provides a way of deploying services every time it creates an application.
 These services are called *companions* and there are two types of them.